 What if You Get the Flu?

 If you start feeling sick and are older than 65, are pregnant, or have conditions like asthma or diabetes, or have a child younger than 5 who is sick, call your doctor right away.
 Ask about antiviral medicines.
 They can shorten the flu by 1 or 2 days and prevent serious problems like pneumonia.
-However, it’s best if you take them as soon as you have symptoms like fever, sneezing, body aches, stuffiness, or coughing.
+But it’s best if you take them as soon as you have symptoms like fever, sneezing, body aches, stuffiness, or coughing.

 If you aren't likely to have medical problems, you probably don't need this type of medicine.

 There are two FDA-approved antiviral medications for flu.
 You shouldn’t take either if you’ve had symptoms for more than 2 days: